If there’s one guilty pleasure for all anime lovers, it’s a passion for crossovers.

-Each of them has special abilities and a famous conflict against evil and good is fought.
+Each of them has special abilities, and a famous conflict between evil and good is fought.

 10. Cyborg 009 against.
 Devilman (2015)

-The special three-episode OVA includes Cyborg the 009 as well as Devilman as characters from the past of anime.
+The special three-episode OVA includes Cyborg 009 as well as Devilman as characters from past anime.

 However, the creators created this OVA after they realized that they were able to fulfill the expectations of their fans by delivering quality action scenes.

 Although the plot told in the OVA is mediocre, the studio’s dedication is evident through the crisp and clear images.